 Discussion: How can longitudinal research be embedded successfully into existing teaching provision?

-With background on CLOSER’s existing provision, attendees will explore what other teaching and learning resources are needed.
-In particular, the group would consider:
+With background on CLOSER’s existing provision, attendees explored what other teaching and learning resources are needed.
+In particular, the group considered:

 - Where are there still gaps in training provision for longitudinal research?